KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Routing-Article.md

 This article describes the KeyboardKit text routing engine.

-iOS keyboard extensions use the native **UITextDocumentProxy** to interact with the currently active application's selected text field, e.g. to insert or delete text.
+Custom iOS keyboard extensions use ``UIKit/UITextDocumentProxy`` to interact with the currently selected text field, e.g. to insert or delete text, move the input cursor, etc.

-If you have a text field *within* your keyboard, you therefore need to find a way to route text to that text field instead of the active application.
+Keyboard extensions will however *not* send text to text fields *within* your keyboard by default.
+Even if you focus on a text field within the keyboard, the text will still be sent to the selected text field in the currently active app.

+These limitations make it hard to implement features that require text input in the keyboard, like emoji search, and AI-based features.

-KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text to any other text field.
+KeyboardKit therefore adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text to any other text field.

-[KeyboardKit Pro][Pro] unlocks even more routing utils, like a **KeyboardTextField** that automatically register and resign as the main text input proxy.
+👑 [KeyboardKit Pro][Pro] unlocks even more text routing utils, like a ``KeyboardTextField`` that automatically registers and unregisters as the input proxy when it gets and loses focus, to let you seemlessly provide text input-based features in your keyboard.

 ## How to route text with KeyboardKit

-**UIInputController** has a **textDocumentProxy**, which is how a keyboard extension by default interacts with the currently active application.
+``UIKit/UITextDocumentProxy`` has a native textDocumentProxy, which is how a keyboard extension by default interacts with the currently selected text field, e.g. to insert or delete text, move the input cursor, etc.

-To make text routing easy, ``KeyboardInputViewController`` has a ``KeyboardInputViewController/textInputProxy`` that can be set to override ``KeyboardInputViewController/textDocumentProxy`` as the main text document proxy.

-Setting ``KeyboardInputViewController/textInputProxy`` to a custom proxy will cause any text you type with the keyboard to be sent to that proxy instead of the original proxy.
+``KeyboardInputViewController`` has a ``KeyboardInputViewController/textInputProxy`` that can be set to override ``KeyboardInputViewController/textDocumentProxy`` as the main text document proxy.
+Setting it will cause any text you type to be sent to that proxy instead of the original one.

 Just set ``KeyboardInputViewController/textInputProxy`` to **nil** to restore the original proxy and start routing text back to the main application.

-You can always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.
+You can also always access the original proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.